Self-Attention-Based Contextual Modulation Improves Neural System Identification: Approach

+First, we investigate whether incorporating self-attention into the baseline feedforward CNN model enhances neural response prediction performance.
+See Appendix \ref{a_comp_model} for comparisons to other established models.

-\paragraph{Baseline feedforward model (\texttt{ff-CNN})} See Figure \ref{z_arch}(a) for the architecture. \texttt{ff-CNN} is the baseline feedforward model for comparisons, and is comprised of two $\alpha$-convolutional processing blocks ($\alpha$CPB) and two $\beta$-convolutional processing blocks ($\beta$CPB), followed by a fully connected readout layer (FCL).
+\paragraph{Baseline feedforward model (\texttt{ff-CNN})} See Figure \ref{z_arch}(a) for the architecture.
+The baseline feedforward model is comprised of two $\alpha$-convolutional processing blocks ($\alpha$CPB) and two $\beta$-convolutional processing blocks ($\beta$CPB), followed by a fully connected readout layer (FCL) .
 A single \texttt{ff-CNN} model is fitted to each neuron.
 All models described below are derived from this baseline model.
 Given a grayscale input image with dimensions $50 \times 50$ pixels, the two $\alpha$CPB layers with a $5\times 5$ kernel encode the input of size $(1\times 50 \times 50)$ into $(c \times 9 \times 9)$ where $c\in \mathbb{N}$ is the number of channels ($c \in \{30,32\}$ in this study).
-The center hypercolumn of the post-$\alpha$CPB encoding has a centered effective receptive field size of $11\times 11$ pixels.
-In other words, the center hypercolumn of the latent representation after the $\alpha$CPB layers has information on the center $11\times 11$ window of the original $50\times 50$ input image.
-This window corresponds roughly to the size of the receptive field.
-Next, the two $\beta$CPB layers use a $3\times 3$ kernel to further expand the effective receptive field.
-Finally, \texttt{ff-CNN} has access to the entirety of the input $50 \times 50$ image due to the final FCL readout.
-Thus, \texttt{ff-CNN} CNN has two modalities of contextual modulation -- convolutions and a fully connected layer.
+The center hypercolumn of the post-$\alpha$CPB encoding has a centered effective receptive field size of $13\times 13$ pixels.
+In other words, the center hypercolumn of the latent representation after the $\alpha$CPB layers will have a $13\times 13$ (or $0.8 \times 0.8$ degree visual angle) feedforward receptive field at the center of input $50\times 50$ image.
+Note that the real neurons' receptive fields are contained inside the receptive field of the center hypercolumn.
+In the baseline model, the two $\alpha$CPB layers are followed by two $\beta$CPB layers with $3\times 3$ kernels to further expand the effective receptive field of the center-hypercolumn.
+Finally, \texttt{ff-CNN} has access to the entirety of the input image in the final layer as the readout has full access to all the hypercolumns.
+Thus, the baseline \texttt{ff-CNN} CNN has two modalities of contextual modulation -- convolutions and a fully connected layer.